BreeDurbin/Aphrils-Widget-Library/README.md

 If you are having technical issues create an issue in the Issues tab.

-This page will be replaces with a mkdocs page shortly.
+This page will be replaced with a mkdocs page shortly.
 (Working on it at this moment)

 # Preliminary install guide: